Nondestructive weld seam testing

 Nondestructive testing methods are used for setting the correct welding parameters, production control and periodic inspection of in-service components with welded joints.

-These inspections of welded joints are carried out by the manufacturer with his trained personnel as well as by certified and accredited testing laboratories such as the VOGT test center, which inspects the quality of welded joints according to required standards.
+These inspections of welded joints are carried out by the manufacturer with his trained personnel as well as by certified and accredited testing laboratories, which inspects the quality of welded joints according to required standards.

 The main nondestructive testing methods for welds include radiographic testing, ultrasonic testing and surface crack testing (dye penetrant testing and magnetic particle testing).

 A little bit of theory